Notify me

 Aesthetic influences today, being different, and sub-cultures

-Different sub-cultures often have their distinctive aesthetics, such as punk which was consciously designed to be anti what was acceptable around it, hip-hop with its focus on gang culture, and the current “Beige aesthetic” (below) on Tiktok, which is a form of “neutral minimalism” emphasizing neutral colors, natural textures, and simple, clean lines creating a calm and soothing atmosphere.
+Different sub-cultures often have their distinctive aesthetics, such as punk which was consciously designed to be anti what was acceptable around it, hip-hop with its focus on gang culture, and the current “Beige aesthetic” (below) on Tiktok, which is a form of “neutral minimalism” emphasizing neutral colours, natural textures, and simple, clean lines creating a calm and soothing atmosphere.
 Being unique as a person today, which is a common claim, actually means being a member of a specific sub-culture which is different from that of most people one meets in everyday life.
 Indeed, “being different” is now the cultural norm.

 Beige aesthetic example